 The Town Community Center remains closed.

-Some Town of Jupiter parks are open, please visit our COVID-19 beaches and parks webpage for additional information and rules.
+Please visit the parks webpage for additional information and rules.

 Jupiter public schools are part of the Palm Beach County School District (PBCSD), and their website (https://www.palmbeachschools.org/) will contain the latest information.
 In addition, PBCSD has been providing updates on social media at https://www.facebook.com/PBCSD/.
 Each individual school also maintains a website and social media site.
 Search on the District’s website for your child’s school.
 If your child attends private school, they are also likely to be providing updates on their websites and social media sites.

 For a listing of Jupiter area public and private school contact information and websites, visit page 19 of the Town’s New Resident Guide here.